marcogonzalo/devengo/README.md

 - At the end of the accrual, the total invoiced minus credited must match all the money accrued.

 ### Cases to consider
-- A person stops the service (drops out):
+- A person cancels the service:
   - Any amount remaining will be accrued that month.
+- The start of a service is delayed
+  - If someone has not started using the service, it shouldn't be processed until the service is re-assigned.
+  - As the service has not started, there are no consequences, but the timetable must be updated to reflect the correct accrual.
-- A person postpones the service:
+- A person temporarily pauses the service:
-  - The invoice must be accrued from the beginning of the service until the last moment the person was active.
+  - The invoice must accrue from the beginning of the service until the last moment the person was active.
   - When the person resumes the service, the remaining amount (and, possibly, a re-enrollment fee) will be applied following the same basis in the new course period.
-- The start of a course is delayed
-  - As the service has not started, there are no consequences, but the timetable must be updated for the correct accrual.
+  - Any additional charges must be accrued in the new service period.

 ### Example
 - Student: